sabahallah/frontend-zone/css-and-design/css-outline.md

     <div tabindex="1">I get keyboard focus, and I get it first!</div>
     <div tabindex="2">I get keyboard focus, and I get it second!</div>
     ```
+* **FOUC** [Revisit] Flash Of Unstyled Content
+	A FOUC happens when the HTML for a site has loaded, but the styles have not, resulting in a style-less mess for a short duration of time.
+	Some developers might try to hide the page until the site has fully loaded.
+But such techniques usually rely on JavaScript, which means that if the user has JavaScript disabled, they will never see the page.
+	The most accessible method then is to simply include the styles of your site directly in the <head> section of the document as opposed to linking to them.
+The tradeoff is the overall HTML load time will increase.
+	Alternatively, if you wanted to get creative, you could use a snippet of inline styles in the <head> that would hide the page, with overriding inline styles at the bottom of the page.
+This would remove the need for JavaScript, while eliminating the FOUC and keeping the above-the-fold loading time to a minimum. [hide on the head, unhide at the bottom]

+* Advantages of declaring and using system fonts in our websites and applications?
+	* Google developed “Roboto;” Apple, “San Francisco;” and Microsoft, “Segoe UI”
+	* We save the user from having to download an external font from a CDN, resulting in slightly faster loading times and no flashing from font changes.
+	* Because the font in use will be the operating system’s default font, our application or website will appear more like a native app.

 <h3 id="Emmet">Emmet</h3>